aaronphaneuf/daily_sales_report/README.md

-# Daily Sales Report - SQL Query
+# Daily Sales Report - SQL Query & Python Script

 Pulls from a SQL table named v_TJTrans for each store in the company and summarizes yesterday's sales along with the matching day for last year, week to date, and matching week to date for last year.
-No acess to python modules (pandas, pyodbc, etc) or sql login parameters so I am working with what I can.
+No access to python modules (pandas, pyodbc, etc) or SQL login parameters so I am working with what I can.

 <p align="center">
 <img src="https://github.com/aaronphaneuf/daily_sales_report/blob/master/daily_sales.PNG">